PudreteDiablo/memorycard.js/README.md

 - `config_object` Object
   - `file` String - **Default:** `{EXECUTABLE_PATH}/memorycard.data` | Set the file where the slots and its data will be writed and saved.
   - `slots` Number - **Default: 4** | Number of slots that will be available in the *MemoryCard*.
-  - `key` String - **Default: null** | Increase security by requesting a key everytime that write( ) or save( ) function is called.
+  - `key` String - **Default: null** | Increase security by setting up a unique key for every new card created.
+See [Card Keys](#card-keys) for mor information.
   - `strict_mode` Boolean - **Default: false** | Set strict mode enabled.
 See [Strict Mode](#strict-mode) section for more information.
   - `template` Object - **Default: null** | Set a template for every new slot writed in the *MemoryCard*.
 When **strict_mode is disabled** all missing properties in the new slot will be replaced with the template properties as default.
 But if **strict_mode is enabled** all new slots must match with the template even the properties types to allow the save action.
   - `temp` Boolean - **Default: false** | **Recommended for cloud-based storage.** This option allows to create temporary *MemoryCard* files that will be deleted automatically by the OS or Browser by setting `/tmp/random-filename.data` in Node.js and switching **LocalStorage** to **SessionStorage** in Browsers.
   - `manual` Boolean - **Default: false** | Prevents user to save or load until you manually load a *MemoryCard* data through [setCardData( )](#setcarddata-)

 #### Why set a *slots* limit?
 It just helps to organize the data and avoids a huge *disk usage* (Web-LocalStorage only support 5MB per website).
 Also, a small number of slots can help to create a nice "save screen" for your game, just like many retro games.

+#### Card Keys
+Every time you create a *MemoryCard* (Automatically created when the package doesn't find the specified file or a record in the LocalStorage), the package will set the [pre-configured key](#configuration) as *MemoryCard* key and **will be locked** (not-changable).

+*Tip:* Create a unique key based on the user-id (recommended) or also by requesting a unique device-id with tools like [machine-id npm package](https://www.npmjs.com/package/machine-id).

+This feature have two objectives:
+- Increase write secutiry by requesting the *card key* every time when [write( )](#write-) or [save( )](#save-) methods being called.
+- Avoid a *progress-hack* by replacing the actual *MemoryCard* file with someone downloaded in a forum.
+Go to [examples](#examples) section to get a example about *Cards Keys* implementation.

 #### Strict Mode
 The strict mode helps you to keep your saved slots as clean as possible, so it will add missing properties, delete extra-defined properties and fixing the types.
 This mode can be useful to avoid corrupted data slots, but also could be dangerous, so just try to be careful.